About Slipstream

 Multiple Interviews

-Interview at Nissan.
-Applications sent to Prodrive, Toyota GR, Ligier, McMurtry, Lotus, Zenvo — each with company-specific cover letters.
+Applications sent to Prodrive, Toyota GR, Ligier, McMurtry, Lotus and Zenvo, each with a company-specific cover letter and research paragraph.

 All results above relate to placement year applications made prior to the McLaren placement.
 No claims are made about post-placement outcomes.